Rebhan

 Please obtain regular updates about the content of our data protection declaration.
 The data protection declaration will be adapted as soon as the changes in the data processing that we carry out make this necessary.
 We will inform you as soon as the changes require your involvement (e.g. consent) or other individual notification.
 If we provide addresses and contact information for companies and organizations in this data protection declaration, please note that the addresses can change over time, and would recommend that you check the information before contacting us.

-[This privacy policy was created on October 1, 2022]
+[This privacy policy was created on October 1, 2022 and updated on September 16, 2024]